UNIVERSE- GOD'S MOST MONUMENTAL ARTWORK

 Have you heard about black holes?

-Most of you might be familiar about this term from Professor Stephen Hawking's works.
-A black hole is region in the universe where there is a very large concentration of mass which in turn results in the formation of an intense, powerful gravitational field.
-The field is so strong that no one can escape from its influence, even light!
+Most of you might be familiar with the term 'black hole' from the works of Professor Stephen Hawking.
+A black hole is a region in the universe where an enormous amount of mass is packed into a very small space, creating an extremely powerful gravitational field.
+This gravitational pull is so strong that nothing can escape it — not even light!

 GALAXY